Scraping Airbnb listing data with Python

 )

-Here, we search within our “soup” object for an anchor tag with the class “rfexzly”.
-If it finds this element, it extracts the 'href' attribute (which contains the relative URL) and appends it to the base URL to create the complete listing URL.
-If the element is not found, it assigns an empty string to avoid errors.
+We search within our soup object for an anchor tag with the class “rfexzly”.
+If found, it extracts the 'href' attribute (which contains the relative URL) and combines it with the base URL to create the full address.
+If not found, an empty string is used to avoid errors.

 Extracting the listing title